 Imaging examinations

-A panoramic radiograph performed upon admission (i.e., at Timepoint T0; the time course of the present study is summarized in Table 1) showed the loss of several premolar and molar teeth and revealed that the residual bone height of the edentulous posterior maxilla below the antrum and the ridge crest was less than 3 mm on both sides (Class D according to[32]) (Figure 1).
+A panoramic radiograph was performed upon admission (i.e., at time point T0; the time course of the present study is summarized in Table 1) showed the loss of several premolar and molar teeth and revealed that the residual bone height of the edentulous posterior maxilla below the antrum and the ridge crest was less than 3 mm on both sides (Class D according to[32]) (Figure 1).

 MULTIDISCIPLINARY EXPERT CONSULTATION

-Oender Solakoglu, DDS, Head of the Clinic for Periodontology and Implantology (Hamburg, Germany)
+Önder Solakoglu, DDS, Head of the Clinic for Periodontology and Implantology (Hamburg, Germany)

 The residual bone height of the edentulous posterior maxilla as well as of the alveolar bone crest height around the remaining maxillary teeth did not justify immediate implant placement.
 Therefore, extensive bone augmentation procedures (GBR-MSA) were necessary prior to implant placement.
 According to the literature, residual bone height of the edentulous posterior maxilla below the antrum and the ridge crest of less than 3 mm shall be treated with a lateral approach involving a bone grafting material and delayed implant placement[33].